dr-cs/databases/slides/advanced-sql.md

 2 rows in set (0.00 sec)
 ```

-# Extended Example: Which dorms have the highest average GPA?
+# Extended Example: Which dorm has the highest average GPA?

 Step 1: Group students and their GPAs by dorm.
 Step 2: Get the average GPAs of each dorm.
-Step 3: Order (descending) by average GPA.
-Step 4: Limit result to 1 row, leaving only the final answer.
+Step 3: Get the max avg GPA from step 2.

 # Step 1: Group students and their GPAs by dorm